coiot-ble/nrf51-sdk/README.md

 # nrf51-sdk
 Wrapper for Nordic NRF51 SDK, for using meson as a build system.

+# Prerequisites
+This SDK needs the Nordic SDK 12.2.0 (latest stable to date) to be installed in `/opt/nrf51-sdk`.
+If you want to change the path, simply edit the `nrf51-sdk` link to point to the right direction.

 # How to install
-This SDK needs the Nordic SDK to be installed in `/opt/nrf51-sdk`.
-If you want to change the path, simply edit the `nrf51-sdk` link to point to the right direction.
+Then from your project, include this directory as a meson subproject, and use the variables `c_flags`, `i` and `l` to get the compilation flags (including some args that are ifdef'd in the SDK headers), the include dirs, and the static library containing the SDK.
+For example:

     project/
         subprojects/
             sdk -> This repo
     meson.build
     main.c

-Then from your project, include this directory as a meson subproject, and use the variables `c_flags`, `i` and `l` to get the compilation flags (including some args that are ifdef'd in the SDK headers), the include dirs, and the static library containing the SDK.
-For example:
+The meson.build file you would use from the project would look like:

     project('app', 'c')
     sdk = subproject('sdk')